ggalloro/sw-delivery-on-gcp/README.md

 ![alt_text](images/image7.png "Release Prod Trigger Log")

-24. After the build completes you will see your applciation deployed to the canary phase in the Cloud Deploy pipeline
+24. After the build completes you will see your application deployed to the canary phase in the Cloud Deploy pipeline

 ![alt_text](images/image16.png "Deploy to Canary")

-25. Get the Gateway resource IP of your prod cluster and execute the following command from a terminal (replace x.x.x.x with your gateway IP address): `"while true;do curl x.x.x.x;done"`, you should see responses both from the old and new (canary) version since your canary strategy has been set at 50% in the delivery pipelin, keep the curl command running.
+25. Get the Gateway resource IP of your prod cluster and execute the following command from a terminal (replace x.x.x.x with your gateway IP address): `"while true;do curl x.x.x.x;done"`, you should see responses both from the old and new (canary) version since your canary strategy has been set at 50% in the delivery pipeline, keep the curl command running.

 ![alt_text](images/image17.png "Canary release")